TNT-RoX/observeKeys/README.md

 observeKeys
 ===========

-Trigger events from changes in object if it's not for you don't bother.
+Trigger events from changes in object.

+if it's not for you don't bother.